 - Shade, whether from plants or structures, helps cool the landscape and reduces water loss.
 A shaded landscape can be as much as 20% cooler than full sun areas.

-- The key is to select plants according to the site conditions and stresses.
+- Make sure you select plants according to the site conditions and stresses.
 Native Missouri plants are good choices since they tolerate wet spring soils and late summer drought.
-See the list of suggested plants below.
+For more information on native plants click here for Missouri Botanical Gardens Plant Finder or Grow Native and look at the list below.
+Remember the soil in Missouri is dry!

 - Pay close attention to moisture in the soil to determine when to water.
 It also pays to do your homework on the water needs of the plants that you have selected for your yard.